LGUCC/medicine-crawler/README.md

 ## Usage

-You probably want to scrap the website for the medicine data you could use this data that I scrapped link is available [here](https://github.com/zain-ul-din-zafar/medicine-crawler/tree/master/data). if you want to scrap the latest data here are the instructions on how to do that.
+You probably want to scrap the website for the medicine data you could use the data that [I scrapped](https://github.com/zain-ul-din-zafar/medicine-crawler/tree/master/data). if you want to scrap the latest data here are the instructions on how to do that.

 1. clone this repo